-The MRG Ack Policy and MRG Power Management Mode fields are present when the Status field is not equal to Denied(#159); otherwise they are omitted.
+The MRG Retransmission(#961) Policy, MRG Delivery Method(#2) and Schedule element(#764) fields are present when the Status field is not equal to Denied(#159); otherwise they are omitted.

-The MRG Ack Policy field is set to indicate the current MRG Ack policy selected by the AP for the group address for which the MRG service is requested.
-The values are shown in Table 7-aa4.
+The MRG Retransmission(#961) Policy field is set to indicate the current MRG retransmission policy selected by the AP for the group address for which the MRG service is requested.
+The values are shown in Table 7-aa3(#665).